 At the beginning of 2020 I worked with Amplified, a design agency in Portland, to actualize the ideas brought to us by GM's Innovation Design group.

 The following videos showcase the buck I assisted in designing for our UX research purposes - and one in which I created a projection-mapped set of experiences for our participants to walk through.
 There are also interactive dashboard interface prototypes that I'd built and programmed for GM to reference.
-These were rapidly prototyped using Touchdesigner.
+These were rapidly prototyped using TouchDesigner.

-A prototype for an in-dash media player whose controls would potentially live on the armrest of a any passenger door in the vehicle.
-The interface employed TouchOSC for the wireless comms and TouchDesigner as the no-code dev environment.
+A prototype for an in-dash media player whose controls would potentially live on the armrest of any passenger door in the vehicle.
+The interface employed TouchOSC for wireless comms and TouchDesigner as the no-code dev environment.

 Another prototype media player that I stitched together with TouchDesigner, with output to an HDMI TFT display.